Lam Yi Young

-Lam Yi Young (蓝一洋 (Lán Yī Yáng); born 1972) is the former Chief Executive Officer of the Singapore Business Federation (SBF) and former Senior Civil Servant.
+Lam Yi Young (zh; born 1972) is the former Chief Executive Officer of the Singapore Business Federation (SBF) and former Senior Civil Servant.
 He is also the former Chief Executive of the Maritime and Port Authority of Singapore (MPA).

 Education

 Lam studied at Victoria Junior College as part of the cohort of 1989.

 He then studied at the University of Cambridge from 1991–1994 and graduated with a Bachelor of Arts (Honours) degree in Engineering, now holding a Master of Arts (Cambridge) in Engineering.

 Lam later studied at the John F. Kennedy School of Government at Harvard University from 2004–2005 and graduated with a Master of Public Administration.

 Career

 Civil Service

 Lam spent 24 years in the Singapore Civil Service from 1996–2020 and served various positions in the Ministry of Defence, the Ministry of Finance, the Ministry of Education (MOE), the MPA and the Ministry of Trade and Industry (MTI).
 This included 11 years in Senior Public Sector Leadership positions from 2009–2020, including as Chief Executive of the MPA, Deputy Secretary (Policy) in the MOE, as well as Deputy Secretary (Future Economy) and later Deputy Secretary (Industry) in the MTI.